 - Missed connection.
 This benefit provides coverage for missed connections due to common carrier causes or bad weather.

-Along with the overall included benefits, most insurance companies allow you to tailor your plans with additional benefits including:
+Along with the built-in benefits, most insurance companies allow you to tailor your plans with extras, such as:

-- Cancel for any reason.
+- Cancel for any reason (CFAR) coverage.
 This optional benefit makes it possible for you to cancel your trip, no matter the reason.
 Most comprehensive plans refund up to 50% of non-refundable expenses if the trip is cancelled up to 48 hours before departure.

 - Car rental collision.
 This benefit covers physical damage to a rental car that you are liable for.